 Analysis 2 [5 points].
 Consider the list of physical attributes and characteristics.
 Organize these such that each is declared as a variable with its proper type.
 Can some of these attributes/characteristics be arranged into a hierarchy of related attributes/characteristics?
 Discuss.

+READ MORE

 2.3.
 Reflection [10 points]

 Reflection 1 [5 points].
-Consider your response to Analysis 1, are there functions that can be combined so that the object can be represented with a more concise program?
+Considering your response to Analysis 1, are there functions that can be combined so that the object can be represented with a more concise program?
 Are there new functions that should be introduced to better describe your object such that the functions are more modular?
 Discuss.

 Reflection 2 [5 points].
 Have you heard of abstraction?
 How does abstraction in computer science relate to the process of identifying the functions and characteristics as you have done in this exercise?
 Discuss.

+READ MORE

+READ MORE

 Deadlines and Hand-In

-Week 1 Deadline – [XXX, 11:59 p.m.]: You should have completed the description of the object by the Week 1 deadline above.
+Week 1 Deadline – [Sept.
+15, 9:30 a.m.]: You should have completed the description of the object by the Week 1 deadline above.
 This description should be posted to your wiki page.

-Week 2 Deadline – [XXX, 11:59 p.m.]: Your analysis and reflection responses are due by the Week 2 deadline above.
+Week 2 Deadline – [Sept.
+22, 9:30 a.m.]: Your analysis and reflection responses are due by the Week 2 deadline above.
 These responses should be posted to your wiki page just below the description of the object.

 Appendix A. List of Objects